Supplier Management Systems

 Purchases made outside the approved process: no PO, unapproved supplier, or above the individual's authorisation level.
 Tracking this reveals where the process is being bypassed and whether that indicates a process problem or a compliance problem.

 This visibility is not about policing people.
 It is about making informed decisions.
-When you can see that 40% of your materials spend goes to one supplier and their delivery performance has been declining, you know it is time to diversify.
-When you can see that software subscription costs have doubled in two years, you know it is time to review what you are paying for.
-Without the data, these trends are invisible until they become crises.
-This connects directly to scaling without chaos, where operational visibility is the foundation for controlled growth.
+When 40% of your materials spend goes to one supplier whose delivery performance is slipping, you know it is time to diversify.
+When software subscription costs have doubled in two years, you know it is time to review what you are paying for.
+Most accounting tools (Xero, QuickBooks, Sage) already hold this data.
+The gap is that nobody has structured the purchase side, so it gets read one invoice at a time instead of totalled and trended.

 Delivery reliability